TERMS AND CONDITIONS OF BUSINESS

 Intellectual Property: any rights granted to creators and owners of works that are the result of human intellectual creativity (including design and layout) and which either subsist or will subsist now or in the future in any part of the world.

-Order: the contract between the Publisher and the Advertiser on the basis of the detail on the order form and these Terms and Conditions of Business.
-This agreement arises on the receipt by the Publisher of the signed Order form from the Advertiser.
+Order: the contract between the Publisher and the Advertiser on the basis of the detail on the Order Form or written notification of the order and these Terms and Conditions of Business.

-Order Form: the Published Standard pro forma order document completed by the publisher and provided to the Advertiser.
+Order Form: the Published Standard pro forma order document completed by the publisher and provided to the Advertiser containing the proposal or such other written notification as the Publisher may in its absolute discretion accept.

 Printing Deadline: the date the Publisher sends the Guide to be printed.